Browsing Category

 Omer Aziz, author

-I played basketball too —badly—for a brief inglorious spell in high school and don’t pretend any grasp of the sport’s mechanics.
-Nor did I watch it much until these championships lit up and I began to peer closely at this group of talented athletes.
+I played basketball (poorly) for a brief inglorious spell in high school and didn’t pretend to grasp the sport’s mechanics perfectly.
+Nor did I watch it much until these championships lit up, and I began to peer closely at this group of talented athletes.
 Such power!
 Such poise!
 And for this hockey fan, such spectacular restraint under the most intense stress.
-I was won over by the manner in how this Raptors winning team played the sport, rather than the sport itself.
-So yes, I too sped downtown last Thursday night and high-fived in the wee hours with my daughter (who played basketball for years) and my other half, a fan since the origin of the Raptors.
+I was won over by how this team played the sport rather than the sport itself.
+So yes, I, too, sped downtown last Thursday night and high-fived in the wee hours with my daughter (who, unlike her mother, played basketball brilliantly for years) and my other half, a fan since the origin of the Raptors.
 That’s him in the grainy photo, playing in the streets of Kensington Market.
-They were both there yesterday here in Toronto, making their way through those happy throngs.
-We were all there in spirit.
-Communal moments are as rare as perfect sleeps in this digital era.
+They were both here in Toronto yesterday, going through those happy throngs.

 For more reading:

-Refracted glory belongs to parents too at this time of year.
+Refracted glory belongs to parents, too, at this time of year.

 You Might Also Like